phetsims/community/README.md

  There are many libraries out there for creating and rendering interactive content on the web - why might you choose the PhET Library Stack?
 We created and evolved the PhET Library because no existing platform met all of the needs for our simulations with enough flexibility and robustness required to support our end-users.
 You may be interested in using the PhET Library Stack if having all or most of the following features natively available to you is important:

 <!-- Notes From Sam Reid below.
 We should VERIFY FOR ACCURACY AND ADD MORE DETAIL -->
-:star:  Cross Platform
-:star:  Pixel Perfect Design
-:star:  Swipe to snag
+:star:  PDOM and screen reader accessibility
 :star:  Enhance touch areas/mouse areas
 :star:  Internationalization
-:star:  Component Library + Build your own
-:star:  High pixel density devices
-:star:  TypeScript = type safety + autocomplete
-:star:  PDOM and screen reader accessibility
+:star:  API for specifying keyboard traversal order
 :star:  Voicing
+:star:  Swipe to snag
 :star:  Pinch to zoom (this is normal for HTML but value added over pixi)
 :star:  Downloadable / fully offline / Single-File artifacts
-:star:  Render to SVG, canvas or WebGL (partial)
+:star:  Render to SVG, Canvas or WebGL (partial), whatever works best on your browser/platform
-:star:  API for specifying keyboard traversal order
 :star:  Layout engine
-:star:  Abstraction over CSS
+:star:  High pixel density devices
+:star:  TypeScript = type safety + autocomplete
+:star:  Pixel Perfect Design
+:star:  Component Library + Build your own
 :star:  Axon Property.link

 - Abstract declarative APIs allow scenery to adjust performance/quality on demand, using whatever technology is best on the given browser (and to work around browser bugs)
 - Clipping/filtering/positioning/layering works seamlessly across technologies used (SVG/Canvas/WebGL)
 - Codebase is set up to support easy-to-read/maintain as a default, always with the option to customize for performance or quality (e.g. dot, mutable forms available for performance, immutable forms available for readability and ease-of-use)
 - Able to serve the final product in a single HTML/XHTML with no external assets or servers (this is the largest constraint affecting what we do currently)
-- Input system that supports extended/customizable touch handling and accessibility from the base up
+- Input system that supports extended/customizable mouse/touch handling and accessibility from the base up (and does not vary based on platform)
 - Advanced layout (based on customizable bounds), and accurate shape computations and CAG for interfaces and components
 - Garbage collector friendly - pooling is used
 - Library of IU components that are battle tested and flexible